FRESHWATER CONSERVATION ECOLOGY

 WELCOME

 Greetings!
-I am an Assistant Professor of Wildlife Ecology at Clemson University and my research is largely focused on the ecology of freshwater species.
-I work with a diverse community of colleagues and students to understand how freshwater species respond to global change at the individual and population level, with the ultimate goal of understanding how responses scale up to affect ecosystem processes.
+I am an Associate Professor of Wildlife Ecology at Clemson University and my research is largely focused on the ecology of freshwater species.
+I work with a diverse community of colleagues and students to understand how organisms respond to global change at the individual and population level.

 - Dr. Cathy Bodinof Jachowski, PI